Used Hyundai i20 cars for sale

 Used Hyundai i20 pros and cons

-Is a second hand Hyundai i20 a good car?
+Is a second-hand Hyundai i20 a good car?

 First launched in 2020, and given a round of mild updates in 2023, the i20 looks smart, with its low-set nose, angular lines, and sharp-looking brake lights.
 It’s not a shocking looking car, but in the right colour — dark blue seems to work well — it looks more than smart enough.

+The interior looks nice too, with air vents that look as if they run the full width of the dashboard and a neat four-spoke steering wheel.
 The only problem is that the plastics used in the cabin are rather hard and shiny, so there’s not the same soft-touch niceness that you’d find in a VW Polo or Skoda Fabia, both of which have nicer cabins.

+However, the i20 is very roomy.
+There’s lots of space up front, and those in the back have reasonable legroom and headroom for a car of this size.
 The boot is good too — at 352 litres it’s just one single litre roomier than a VW Polo’s boot, and it’s much bigger than what you get in a Ford Fiesta, but it’s worth remembering that the Skoda Fabia has an even bigger 380-litre boot.

 What to look for when buying a used Hyundai i20